Liam Graham (snooker player): 2023–2024 season

 Graham made his debut in a professional draw at the 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
 In the round-Robin group stage he started with defeats to top-50 ranked Ben Woollaston and Jimmy Robertson but earned a 2-2 draw with the experienced Peter Lines.
 He earned his first professional win on 17 August 2023, at the British Open qualifying in Leicester, with a 4-3 win over Cao Yupeng.

 Graham was due to face Ronnie O’Sullivan at the Scottish Open, but his opponent pulled out on the morning of the event.
 Graham, who had many friends and family at the event to watch the match said he found O'Sullivan’s actions "disrespectful".

 2024–2025 season

 He defeated Baipat Siripaporn at the 2024 Northern Ireland Open in September 2024, before losing to Yuan Sijun in the next round.

 In December 2024, he reached the final of the 2024 Snooker Shoot Out with a wins over He Guoqiang, Ali Carter, Noppon Saengkham, Martin O'Donnell and Mark Selby.
 That month, he qualified for the 2025 German Masters with wins over Ma Hailong and Sanderson Lam.
 In the last-64 he was whitewashed by an in-form Shaun Murphy.
 He lost to Ross Muir in qualifying for the 2025 World Championship.

 2025–2026 season

 He recorded a 4-0 win over Chris Totten in September 2025 at the 2025 Northern Ireland Open.
+In April, he recorded a 10-4 loss over Oliver Sykes in the first round of qualifying for the 2026 World Snooker Championship.